Last Update: 12/1/2018

 Rear Axle Options

-This little beauty is a Dana 44 from a 1970 Jeep DJ-5.
+One option, a Dana 44 from a 1970 Jeep DJ-5.
 Yes DJ as in 2wd Postal Jeep.
-It’s 49″ flange to flange and a 3.73 with Trac-Lok.
-Kinda makes you think about using a 8.8 out of a Mustang.
+It’s 49″ flange to flange and a 3.73 with Trac-Lok. kinda makes you think about using a 8.8 out of a mustang.
+My SV Rear axles are satisfactory for me.

 SLAVE CYLINDER MOUNT BRACKET

-Comparison between two brackets, Mine on the right sits farther back toward the rear of the engine away from the heat generated by the Headers, hopefully prolonging the life of the Slave Cylinder.
+Comparison between two brackets, Mine on the right sits further back toward the rear of the engine away from the heat generated by the Headers, hopefully prolonging the life of the Slave Cylinder

-I had good results with Texas Industrial Electrical email@example.com phone # 210-654-7075.
-I sent one of my Alpine Speedometers and a matching cable to them (Steve) to have fitted to a late model Mustang T5.
+I had good results with Texas Industrial Electrical firstname.lastname@example.org Sent one of my Alpine Speedometers and a matching Alpine cable to them (Steve) to have the transmission gear end fitted to a late model Mustang T5.

 Available for T5; C3/C4 and A4LD transmission for Sunbeam Alpine mated to the 2.8 V6.
 Whether you have a stock 4 spd or the Borg Warner BW 35 Alpine, I have a Bracket for you.